-It is important to put procedures in place, so that employees know what authorisation is required and the expense is correctly recorded in the accounting system.
+It is important to put procedures in place so that employees know what authorisation is required, and the expense is recorded in the accounting system.

-If you are just a one man band, you may find it more convenient to have a notebook with you and make a note of any cash spent, but a larger business will need to run a full system.
-This may include vouchers, spreadsheets, templates and seeking authorisation.
+If you are just a one-man band, you may find it more convenient to have a notebook with you and make a note of any cash spent, but a larger business will need to run a full system.
+It may include vouchers, spreadsheets, templates and seeking authorisation.

 A voucher is used as a detailed record whenever some money is withdrawn.
 We have produced a Free Microsoft Excel petty cash voucher template for you to download.

 The voucher will need to show the following information:

 If the voucher is for an advance, ensure that the correct details are recorded when the change and receipt are returned.

 In larger businesses a form may be used.
 The information required on the form will depend on the procedures of the company for withdrawing cash and the authority which needs to be obtained.

 You will need to put procedures in place and ensure that staff are made aware of them.